winter-again/wezterm-config.nvim/README.md

 -- rest of your config
 ```

-Crucially, add this snippet so that Wezterm will know how to respond to the config overrides that the Neovim side will send.
-More info on what `profile_data` is later:
+Crucially, add this snippet so that Wezterm will know how to respond to the config overrides that the Neovim side will send:

 ```lua
 wezterm.on('user-var-changed', function(window, pane, name, value)